RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Very common in practice.
       - Demonstrates the intersection between the law of contract and the law of real property.
     - CONVEYANCING ACT 1919 (NSW), s 54A
-      - Original obligation to evidence contracts concerning interests in land was the ‘Statute of Frauds’ enacted in 1677.
+      - Original obligation to evidence contracts concerning interests in land was the 'Statute of Frauds' enacted in 1677.
-        - (Actual title: “An Act for Prevention of Frauds and Perjuries”.)
+        - (Actual title: "An Act for Prevention of Frauds and Perjuries".)
       - The current law is Conveyancing Act 1919 (NSW), s 54A.
-      - Judgements sometimes refer to the ‘Statute of Frauds’
+      - Judgements sometimes refer to the 'Statute of Frauds'
         - –cite the Conveyancing Act as your authority.
     - 54A Contracts for sale etc of land to be in writing
       - 1) No action or proceedings may be brought upon any contract for the sale or other disposition of land or any interest in land, unless the agreement upon which such action or proceedings is brought, or some memorandum or note thereof, is in writing, and signed by the party to be charged or by some other person thereunto lawfully authorised by the party to be charged.
     - Continuation
-      - “sale or other disposition of land or any interest in land” –jurisdictional issue
+      - "sale or other disposition of land or any interest in land" –jurisdictional issue
-      - “unless the agreement upon which such action or proceedings is brought, or some memorandum or note thereof, is in writing”
+      - "unless the agreement upon which such action or proceedings is brought, or some memorandum or note thereof, is in writing"
         - – evidentiary issue
-      - “signed by the party to be charged or by some other person thereunto lawfully authorised by the party to be charged”
+      - "signed by the party to be charged or by some other person thereunto lawfully authorised by the party to be charged"
         - –evidentiary issue
-      - "No action or proceedings may be brought”
+      - "No action or proceedings may be brought"
         -  – legal consequences
-  - SALE OR OTHER DISPOSITION OF LAND OR ANY INTEREST IN LAND”
+  - SALE OR OTHER DISPOSITION OF LAND OR ANY INTEREST IN LAND"
     - Section 54A applies when there is a:
       - sale or other disposition;
       - Land (itself) or interest in land
       - → Jurisdictional issue
-  - “SALE OR OTHER DISPOSITION OF LAND OR ANY INTEREST IN LAND”
+  - "SALE OR OTHER DISPOSITION OF LAND OR ANY INTEREST IN LAND"
-    - “Land” = “Real property”
+    - "Land" = "Real property"
       - undeveloped land
       - developed land
       - apartments in strata titles
       - Old System title
       - Torrens title
-    - Technicalities of “real property” will be covered in 70317 Real Property
+    - Technicalities of "real property" will be covered in 70317 Real Property
-  - “Interest in land”
+  - "Interest in land"
     - Ownership
     - Leasehold
     - Options
     - Mortgages
     - Easements
-    - Generally NOT a “mere licence” to use land.
+    - Generally NOT a "mere licence" to use land.
   - CONVEYANCING ACT 1919 (NSW), s 54A
-    - “Sale or other disposition” suggests that the relevant interest must be pre-existing, but it also includes creation of interest in land.
+    - "Sale or other disposition" suggests that the relevant interest must be pre-existing, but it also includes creation of interest in land.
     - Example: granting a lease creates an interest in the land.
       - Disposition includes a conveyance, and also an acknowledgment under section 83 of the Probate and Administration Act 1898, vesting instrument, declaration of trust, disclaimer, release and every other assurance of property by any instrument except a will, and also a release, devise, bequest, or an appointment of property contained in a will; and dispose has a corresponding meaning. (s 7)
 - EVIDENCE IN WRITING
-  - “AGREEMENT ...
-IS IN WRITING”
+  - "AGREEMENT ...
+IS IN WRITING"
     - A signed contract will be used in most sales and leases.
       - Example: Contract for the Sale and Purchase of Land 2019 Ed (© Law Society of NSW and the Real Estate Institute of NSW)
-  - “...
-OR SOME MEMORANDUM OR NOTE THEREOF”
+  - "...
+OR SOME MEMORANDUM OR NOTE THEREOF"
     - Could include:
       - An unsigned contract
     - Correspondence between parties discussing the agreement
     - Cheques, forms, etc filled out by the parties
     - Any combination of the above
-  - Cont’d
+  - Cont'd
     - 1. All the essential terms; and
     - 2. Signature of the party to be charged must be evidenced in writing.
     - Essential terms (sale)